Airborne Intelligence, Surveillance and Reconnaissance (ISR)

 Sentinel R1 — Special Mission Aircraft

-Sentinel R1, along with Shadow R1, is one of the UK Ministry of Defence's vital airborne surveillance assets.
-The Sentinel R Mk 1 is the airborne segment of the UK Airborne Stand-Off Radar (ASTOR) programme and provides long-range imagery intelligence (IMINT), including wide area surveillance of land and maritime, to UK and partner forces.
+Sentinel R1, along with Shadow R1, was one of the UK Ministry of Defence's vital airborne surveillance assets until March 2021 following its retirement from operational service after 13 years.
+The Sentinel R Mk 1 was the airborne segment of the UK Airborne Stand-Off Radar (ASTOR) programme and provided long-range imagery intelligence (IMINT), including wide area surveillance of land and maritime, to UK and partner forces.
+Read more about some of the people who played a key role in the Sentinel story to share their memories here.

 Shadow R1 — Special Mission Aircraft